-The best case studies are going to be ones that many clients can relate to, such as planning for retirement, paying for college and many others.
-This way, they’ll start to picture themselves in that situation and achieving the happy ending, like your case study will likely show.
+And by taking a deeper dive into one specific case, you’re painting a clearer picture of your services and allowing clients and prospects a more in-depth look at what they can expect.
+The best case studies will be ones that many clients can relate to, such as planning for retirement, paying for college and many others.
+This way, they’ll start to picture themselves in that situation and achieve a happy ending, as your case study will likely show.

 Case studies are also a great way to clear up questions for people who may be seeking financial help for the first time.
 If they are hesitant about it, they’ll have a great example to push them in the right direction.
-Additionally, if you’re looking to target to a very specific group of customers, you can use your case study to go into detail about how you can solve their particular problems.
+Additionally, if you’re looking to target a very specific group of customers, you can use your case study to go into detail about how you can solve their particular problems.

 When done right, case studies can easily help you build credibility with potential clients and be a great addition to your website.
 This adds another question – how should you incorporate case studies on your website?
 If you’re unfamiliar with them, don’t worry!
 Today we’ve compiled some best practices for including case studies on your advisor website.

-Dedicate a Page Specifically for Your Case Studies
+1. Dedicate a Page Specifically for Your Case Studies

 First things first, you should make a page on your website dedicated solely to your case studies.
 This makes them easy to find and helps them stand out, as opposed to burying them in other tabs.